AhmadMorningstar/petmate/README.md

 ## Overview

 This app is designed for pet shop management.
-It allows admins to log in using SQLite-based authentication, manage purchases, and create new admin users.
+It allows admins to log in using PostgreSQL-based authentication, manage purchases, and create new admin users.
 On app install, the default admin credentials (username: `Admin`, password: `Ahmad`) are added.
 Admins can create new users from the app and manage notifications related to purchases.

 ## Features

-- Admin login using SQLite (with default credentials: `Admin`, `Ahmad`).
+- Admin login using PostgreSQL (with default credentials: `Admin`, `Ahmad`).
 - Admins can create new user accounts from the app's interface.
 - Persistent admin session after login.
 - A logout button to end the session.